nelsestu/homebrew-pourhouse/README.md

 [![Build Status](https://travis-ci.com/sticklerm3/homebrew-pourhouse.svg?branch=master)](https://travis-ci.com/sticklerm3/homebrew-pourhouse)

-Welcome to my pourhouse!
-This is my tap for some casks I wanted to automate the installation of.
+Welcome to this pourhouse!
+I started this tap as a fork of a repo that contained some casks I wanted but had fallen too far out of date to work.
 So far, I just have a hand-full completed and they're all from Howard Oakley over at [Eclectic Light Co.][6f8d9867] in the [Downloads][02b6cdf0] section.
 There is a list below of the currently enabled applications and it’s corresponding `token`.

 ## Getting Started